Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Cincinnati and its opponents have combined to put up more than 50.5 points in four of nine games this season.
+- Cincinnati has combined with its opponents to score more than 49.5 points in four of nine games this season.

-- Las Vegas' games have gone over 50.5 points in five of nine chances this season.
+- The two teams combine to average 49.5 points per game, an amount equal to the over/under in this contest.

-- The combined points per game average of the two teams, 49.5, is 1.0 point fewer than Sunday's over/under.
+- The 48.2 combined points per game that these two squads have allowed this season are 1.3 fewer than the 49.5 total in this contest.

-- This contest's over/under is 2.3 points more than the 48.2 these two squads combine to surrender per game this season.

-- The Bengals and their opponents score an average of 46.1 points per game, 4.4 fewer than Sunday's total.
+- The average total in Bengals games this season is 46.1, 3.4 points fewer than Sunday's total of 49.5.

-- The 50.5 over/under in this game is 2.3 points higher than the 48.2 average total in Raiders games this season.
+- The 49.5 total in this game is 1.3 points higher than the 48.2 average total in Raiders games this season.

 Bengals stats and trends